 DEA Registration and Locum Tenens Work

-For information about the DEA’s policy for locum tenens, please visit the DEA website at: https://www.deadiversion.usdoj.gov/faq/locum_tenens.htm
+For further information about the DEA’s policy for locum tenens, please visit the DEA website at: https://www.deadiversion.usdoj.gov/faq/locum_tenens.htm

 Change of Address Forms and Renewals Can Also Be Found Online